lourw/blog/docs/learning/rust/ownership.md

 description: An brief summary of what this project was about
 ---

 With C you are able to set pointers and reference them at will.
 The caveat being that C will not guarantee if your pointer will be referencing a valid memory address.
 Given the user has so much control over memory addresses, it also allows for bugs to creep into code.
-Points don't keep track of the validity of underlying values and it's totally possible to accidentally set a pointer pointing to null.
+Pointers don't keep track of the validity of underlying values and it's totally possible to accidentally set a pointer pointing to null.

 Rust circumvents the pointer issue by using its own system of memory management.
 A reference in rust is similar to C in that it acts like a pointer to data behind a memory address.
 However, it is guaranteed that the reference will point to valid data.